Who must comply: Employers that sponsor a group health plan that covers prescription drugs, regardless of employer size.

 Deadline to comply: Prior to October 15 of each year.

-How employers can comply: Customize the Notice of Creditable (or Non-Creditable) Coverage and distribute to Medicare-eligible plan participants.
+What must employers do?
+Customize the Notice of Creditable (or Non-Creditable) Coverage and distribute to Medicare-eligible plan participants.

-- Because employers typically do not know if a dependent is eligible for Medicare due to disability or end-stage renal disease, Bolton recommends providing the notice to all eligible employees.
+- Employers typically do not know if a dependent is eligible for Medicare due to disability or end-stage renal disease; therefore, Bolton recommends providing the notice to all eligible employees.

 - An employer is only required to provide one Notice of Creditable Coverage per household even if more than one member of the household is covered by the group health plan and eligible for Medicare.